vtavarez/tweete/README.md

 ## Run

-Once you've done the installation and setup steps above, you can run the app with `npm start`.
+Once you've done the installation and setup steps above, you can run the app with `yarn electron-dev`.

 ## Build

-When your ready to deploy, run the npm scripts below.
+When your ready to deploy, run the scripts below.

 ```
-npm pre-electron-pack
+yarn pre-electron-pack
-npm electron-pack
+yarn electron-pack
 ```

 `pre-electron-pack` will run the CRA build process.